-These Christmas sugar cookies are roll out cookies that are dipped in dark and white chocolate and coated with sprinkles.
-A fun and elegant holiday cookie that’s perfect for class parties and gift giving!
+These Christmas sugar cookies are roll out cookies that are frosted with an easy vanilla buttercream and decorated with sprinkles.
+A fun and classic holiday cookie that’s perfect for school parties and gift giving!

 This is my absolute favorite go-to Christmas cookie recipe, I’ve made these cookies dozens of times and they always come out perfect!
 You can also use this dough to make stained glass cookies and heart shaped cookies.

 Sugar cookies are a staple around the holidays and they come in so many different varieties.
-You’ll often see them topped with sprinkles, cut into fun shapes and decorated with a variety of frostings.
-These Christmas sugar cookies are dipped in chocolate and sprinkles for an elegant yet hassle free presentation.
+These Christmas sugar cookies are decorated with brightly colored frosting and festive sprinkles for an elegant presentation.
+Serve them alongside other treats such as funfetti cookies, rolo pretzels, peanut brittle and M&M cookies for the perfect dessert offering.

 To make this recipe, you will need unsalted butter, granulated sugar, eggs vanilla extract, salt, all purpose flour, powdered sugar, heavy cream, food coloring and holiday sprinkles.

 Place the butter and sugar in the bowl of a stand mixer and cream until light and fluffy.
 Add the eggs one at a time, and beat well after you add each egg.
 Pour in the vanilla and salt, then slowly mix in the flour until a dough forms.
 Shape the dough into a disc, then cover it with plastic wrap and chill until firm.
 Preheat the oven, and line a cookie sheet with parchment paper or a nonstick baking mat.
 Roll out the dough, and use cookie cutters to cut out whatever shapes you like.
 Place the dough shapes on the sheet pan and chill.
 Bake until the cookies are light golden brown, then let the cookies cool completely on a wire rack.